 Cons

-A fleece is like a sort of grown-up superhero cape.
+The Patagonia Better Sweater (men’s / women’s) fleece feels like a sort of grown-up superhero cape.
 When you have it on, you just feel invincible to the elements.
-We feel that way whenever we throw on the Patagonia Better Sweater (men’s / women’s)fleece.
 If you’re looking for a stylish and comfortable fleece jacket that will last a long time, we can’t recommend it highly enough.
 This one is an Editor’s Pick, thanks to its burly construction, attention to detail, and athletic fit.

 This dense jacket is super warm, and the hand pockets are soft on the inside and thick on the outside to keep your hands cozy.
 We can’t emphasize enough how well the Better Sweater holds up over time – one of our staff has been wearing hers for over a decade, and it’s still going strong!
 During our test in Aspen Snowmass this fall, it was the perfect companion to keep us warm as we peeped high alpine foliage.